morungos/morungos.github.io/_posts/2025-02-17-intelligence-amplification.md

 Many of the challenges in the broad field of computing are analyzed in this
 article: is it science or engineering?
 Is it about discovery or creation?
-Brook's answer is, computing is broadly about *making tools*, we are toolmakers, nothing more, and nothing else.
+Brooks's answer is, computing is broadly about *making tools*, we are toolmakers, nothing more, and nothing else.
 "An honourable calling", in his terms.

 But there's also some Tolkein in there.
 Brooks builds on Tolkein, following